-Gruesome: 10 People Were Murdered in This One NJ House
+Gruesome: 10 People Were Murdered in This One South Jersey House

-This is one of those things that as a lifelong resident of New Jersey, I knew absolutely nothing about.
+This is one of those things that as a life-long resident of South Jersey, I knew absolutely nothing about.

 But the more I read about it, I became more and more intrigued about what happened inside this rather innocent-looking house.